 Creating an installer for Visio with WiX

-If you develop addins / templates / stencils for Visio, sooner or later you come to a question, how do you deploy them.
-Visio allows you to deploy your solution / template in such a way that template / stencil can be embed nicely in Visio user interface, thus showing up just like all other Visio built-in templates.
-For Visio developers, Visio SDK provides the Solution Publishing Tool, which is an official way to publish Visio-related components.
-However this nice tools has a number of limitations, in particular:
+If you develop add-ins, templates, or stencils for Visio, sooner or later you will face the question of how to deploy them.
+Visio allows you to deploy your solution or template in such a way that it can be embedded nicely in the Visio user interface, appearing like all other built-in Visio templates.
+For Visio developers, Visio SDK provides the Solution Publishing Tool, which is an official method to publish Visio-related components.
+However, this tool has several limitations, including:

-– It does not integrate well into automated build process, when you e.g. use a continuous integration using a build server.
+• It does not integrate well into automated build processes, such as when using continuous integration with a build server.

-– it uses scripting custom vbscript actions which may become a problem with some stupid anti-virus programs or in some very restricted environments.
+• It uses custom VBScript actions, which may become a problem with some antivirus programs or in very restricted environments.

-Windows Installer Xml (WiX) builds Windows installation packages from XML source code, and integrates seamlessly into build processes.
+Windows Installer XML (WiX) builds Windows installation packages from XML source code and integrates seamlessly into build processes.
 The toolset originates from Microsoft, which used it internally to build Microsoft Office installers.
-The tool is super-cool and rock-solid =)
+The tool is highly robust!

-This post explains the magic behind the Visio Solution Publishing tool and shows how you can do the same thing with WiX, by creating an installer which will install template and stencil.
-Also the post includes sample / template WiX solution to install Visio files, both for Visio x86 and Visio x64.
+This post explains the magic behind the Visio Solution Publishing tool and demonstrates how you can achieve the same result with WiX.
+It shows how to create an installer to install templates and stencils and includes a sample/template WiX solution to install Visio files for both Visio x86 and Visio x64.

-– Downloading and installing WiX (version 3.6 was used to build the sample project)
+• Download and install WiX (version 3.6 was used for the sample project).

 WiX does not impose any restrictions and provides full access to all features Windows Installer supports.
-Means, you can author these Visio publishing rules directly in installer, without need for the Solution Publishing Tool, which means that your project can be built from ground up in Visual Studio, or from command line.
-Including, in particular, even Azure DevOps (which unexpectedly supports WiX builds).
+This means you can author these Visio publishing rules directly in the installer without the need for the Solution Publishing Tool, allowing your project to be built in Visual Studio or from the command line, including Azure DevOps, which supports WiX builds.

-Basically after adding Visio template/stencil file your WiX project will contain something like this:
+After adding a Visio template/stencil file, your WiX project will contain something like this:

 <File Name="StencilA.vss" />